adriankarlen/vscode-relapce/README.md

 > **Note**\
 > The horizontal activity bar is still quite buggy with the positioning of the panes.
 > This is due to it being hard to determine when the vertical offset is needed to
 > be applied.
-I'm still trying to figure out this, so if you have any ideas pull
+I'm still trying to figure this out, if you have any ideas pull requests
-> requests are welcome.
-A current workaround to fix the positioning is by resizing
+> are welcome.
+A current workaround to fix the positioning is by resizing the sidebar.
-> the sidebar.

 &nbsp;